cmvandrevala/more-than-equations/content/Computer Science/Labs/after-a-string-argument-i-end-up-in-knots.md

 layout: lab
 title: After a String Argument, I End Up in Knots
 draft: true
+description: In this lab, we are going to explore the difference between passing arguments to a function by reference versus passing arguments by value.
 ---

 ## 🔖 Background Information

-In this lab, we are going to explore the difference between passing arguments to a function by reference versus passing arguments by value.
-There is no additional background information needed for this lab.
+N/A

 ## 🎯 Problem Statement